Ivy’s Stage 4 EGFR+ Adenocarcinoma Non-Small Cell Lung Cancer Story

 How did you take care of your children while going through treatment?

 Once I had that conversation with my oncologist nurse when she told me that I was going to be on an oral medication, that’s when we decided that we were going to tell the kids what was going on.

 They were 10 and 12.
 We wanted to make sure that they knew that there was a plan and what the plan was going to be.

-We sat down and we told them, which to be honest was probably one of the most difficult things that I’ve ever done in my life because you feel like you’re ripping their innocence away.
+We sat down and told them, which to be honest was probably one of the most difficult things that I’ve ever done in my life, because you feel like you’re ripping their innocence away.

-They’re kids and they never think anything’s going to happen to their parents and then they found out that I had lung cancer.
+They’re kids, and they never think anything’s going to happen to their parents.
+Then they found out that I had lung cancer.

 Even when I progressed, until I knew what was going to happen, there was no need to go into all of those details with them.
 We answer any questions, open questions, and all that, but we try not to create concern without addressing what the next plan is.